surajsrivathsa/surajsrivathsa/README.md

 ### Hi there 👋 I am Suraj

-Currently pursuing master's in Digital Engineering at OVGU and employed as a working student Data Engineer at Cepres GMBH.
-Formerly working as Data Engineer at PWC.
+I finished my Masters in Digital Engineering at OVGU and employed as a research assistant ot OVGU.
+Formerly working as Data Engineer at PWC and working student Data Engineer at Cepres Gmbh.
-Interested in applying Data Engineering, Management and Machine learning to solve business problems
+Interested in applying Data Engineering, Management and Machine learning to solve business problems.Looking for new roles in Data Engineering and Analytics.

 Here are some ideas to get you started:
 - Name: Suraj Bangalore Shashidhar